samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 Redis indeed replies with `"Jess"` to indicate it is the element that was removed.

-[`RPOP`](https://redis.io/commands/rpop) removes and returns the last element of the list:
+[`RPOP`](https://redis.io/commands/rpop) removes and returns the last element of the List:

 ```shell
 RPOP key
 ```

-It's time to say goodbye to `"Gary"`, the last element of the list:
+It's time to say goodbye to `"Gary"`, the last element of the List:

 ```shell
 RPOP engineers